leebyron/til/entries/opaque types.md

 This works surprisingly well, but there are shortcomings:

-- Errors are not always particularly helpful.
-Providing the wrong value where `UUID` is expected will expose the details of this hack.
+- Errors are not specifically helpful.
+Provide the wrong value where `UUID` is expected and see the details of this hack exposed.
-- This pattern is a bit inscruitble, compared to Flow's slightly more clear explicit syntax.
+- This pattern is a bit inscrutable compared to Flow's clearer explicit syntax.
   Don't forget to include a comment explaining what this does.
-- There's still no concept of "module private" fields without going around the type compiler again.
+- There's still no concept of "module private" fields without going around the type compiler yet again.

 More examples of where opaque types are useful: